 “What is it, Mikey?”
 I asked as I put the kettle on.
 He didn’t answer so I walked over to see what had him so distracted.

-It was trucks, four of them, kicking up dust as they came barreling through the residents carrying the first wave of refugees on their flatbeds to the northeast sector.
+It was trucks, four of them, kicking up dust as they came barreling through the residents, carrying the first wave of refugees on their flatbeds to the northeast sector.
 Michael had never seen black people or brown people or Asian people before, so it was cute seeing him press his face against the glass like it was some kind of parade.

-Some of the neighbours came out of their houses and watched the parade too, but they were a lot less entertained.
+Some of the neighbors came out of their houses and watched the parade too, but they were a lot less entertained.
 I’m sure if the trucks hadn’t been followed by military personnel, some rocks or blunt objects would be getting tossed—at least.
 It seemed Michael was the only one on The Grid who was happy about our new visitors.

 He looked up to me, “Dad, mom says that people have different skin because of where they come from.
 Is that true?”

 “They think so.
 Because in places like Africa it is very hot and the sun is very strong, so in order to survive, god gave them darker skin that can handle the weather better.”